apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 listed or affected in a security release announcement and is no longer part of an active maintenance cycle per the CAS maintenance policy, then a best course of action would be to upgrade to a community-maintained CAS version.
 The project makes no effort to evaluate, verify, patch or test EOL versions of the software, has no interest, standing or budget to do so and produces no claims to ascertain the severity or effects of a security defect in an EOL CAS version.
-While this rule can be amended in *rare and extreme circumstances*, the general policy dictates that one does not speak ill of the dead.
+While this rule can be amended in *rare and extreme circumstances* depending on the security of the issue and community standing, the general policy allows that one may not speak ill of the dead.